-The official name of DU's magazine is DU Quarterly.
-Just Quarterly is acceptable on second reference.
+The official name of DU's magazine is Delta Upsilon Quarterly.
+Just Quarterly or DU Quarterly is acceptable on second reference.
 Italicize.

 quotation marks

 Periods and commas always go within quotation marks.
 "I learned so much at Regional Leadership Academy," Scott said.
 "The general sessions were great."